CoinWeek Ancient Coin Series by Mike Markowitz …..

 Ptolemy III is known by the epithet Euergetes (“Benefactor”).
 Under his rule (246 – 222) Egypt grew powerful and prosperous.
 He adopted the cornucopia (“horn of plenty”) as his personal emblem, and it appears on many of his coins.

-For the Library of Alexandria, Euergetes borrowed the official edition of the plays of Sophocles, Aeschylus, and Euripides, and to retain the originals he forfeited to Athens an enormous 15-talent deposit (he sent back copies.)
-He appointed the brilliant mathematician Eratosthenes of Cyrene (276-194 BCE) director of the Library, and tutor to his son, the future Ptolemy IV.
+For the Library of Alexandria, Euergetes borrowed the official edition of the plays of Sophocles, Aeschylus, and Euripides, and to retain the originals he forfeited to Athens an enormous 15-talent deposit (he sent back copies).
+He appointed the brilliant mathematician Eratosthenes of Cyrene (276-194 BCE) as director of the Library and tutor to his son, the future Ptolemy IV.